Primary and Secondary Structures - Meteorites

 Exposed chondrules in matrix, Allende, CV3.
 Three complete chondrules extracted from Saratov, L4.

-Chondrules are primarily composed of silicate minerals, mostly olivine and pyroxene.
-These minerals are often surrounded by feldspathic minerals, which can be either glassy or crystalline.
-In addition to these main components, chondrules also contain small amounts of other minerals, including Fe sulfide (troilite), Metallic Fe-Ni, Oxides such as chromite, and Phosphates such as merrillite.
+Chondrules are predominantly made up of silicate minerals, such as olivine and pyroxene, often encased in feldspathic materials that may appear glassy or crystalline.
+Alongside these primary components, chondrules contain trace amounts of other minerals, including iron sulfide (troilite), metallic iron-nickel alloys, oxides like chromite, and phosphates such as merrillite.

-These molten droplets, condensing within the (then) solar nebula, later accreted with other materials to form the parent bodies of chondritic meteorites.
+These tiny molten droplets solidified within the solar nebula and later combined with other materials, contributing to the formation of the parent bodies of chondritic meteorites.

 {short description of image}